NCAR/openiotwx/docs/installation/core_install.md

 The microntroller uses an [ESP32 SPIFFS filesystem](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/spiffs.html) to store the configuration.
 In the folder that you will flash onto your mictrocontroller using the sketch data upload interface, you will find a `/data` folder which contains a `config.json` file.
 This config allows for identification and choice with upload destination.

+If the data folder isn't appearing, don't worry.
+Just create a data folder in the Arduino sketch folder.
+Inside of that, put the json and contents in and it should work.

 ### Understanding the `config.json` file